 Mission Santa Cruz was a short drive from San Jose.
-I will never get over the twists and turns of Highway 17, but it’s the shortest way to get into Santa Cruz.
-Admission was free as is parking, although as with most Bay Area locations, it’s first-come, first-serve.
-Bear in mind that Santa Cruz Mission State Historic Park is different from the Holy Cross Church/Mission Santa Cruz buildings that we visited.
-There is a lovely little plaza/park in front of the Holy Cross Church, and the area is surrounded by houses.
-I think that would be a cool place to live, to be able to walk to church.
+I will never get over the twists and turns of Highway 17, but it’s the most straightforward way to get into Santa Cruz.
+Admission was free, as is parking, although as with most Bay Area locations, it’s first-come, first-serve.
+Remember that Santa Cruz Mission State Historic Park is different from the Holy Cross Church/Mission Santa Cruz buildings that we visited.
+There is a lovely little plaza/park in front of the Holy Cross Church, and houses surround the area.
+I think that would be a fantastic place to live, to be able to walk to church.

 Mission San Juan Bautista

 Mission San Juan Bautista was a lovely location.
 There was so much to see and do there.
-You could probably take at least half a day, or make a whole day of it and explore the downtown area.
-We visited on the weekend of their Santa Run, so parking was super limited.
+You could probably take at least half a day or make a whole day of it and explore the downtown area.
+Unfortunately, we visited on the weekend of their Santa Run, so parking was super limited.
 We had to drive around a few times before I found a place.
 Admission is $4 for adults, and they gave my mom the senior discount.

 I think San Juan Bautista ranks up there as one of my favorite church spaces.
 Their altar is humongous and eye-popping, but in its entirety, it still feels intimate.
-It needs a lot of work so they are doing it little by little.
-I donated what I could in my coin purse because there is a lot of promise in what they’ve restored and what they’ve got planned.
+It needs a lot of work, so they are doing it little by little.
+I donated what I could because the completed restorations and the future ones hold a lot of promise.
 I hope they’re able to restore it fully.

 Their garden was probably one of my favorite things to experience.
 It had a lot of native plants and roses.
-What I loved about it was that they put the Stations of the Cross in an area of their garden.
-I had never seen that before, and I think it was an awesome use of the space.
+I loved that they put the Stations of the Cross in an area of their garden.
+I had never seen that before, and I think it was a great use of the space.

 Another cool thing about San Juan Bautista is The San Andreas Fault Exhibit and El Camino Real Earthquake Walk.
 It is a small monument represented by a brass plaque placed in this location in 1979 to commemorate the 100th anniversary of the establishment of the U.S. Geological Survey.
-It was kind of cool to walk on it, just to say you did.
-I mean, yeah, I’ve driven on the San Andreas Fault by virtue of living in the Bay, but that doesn’t replace actually walking on it.
+So it was kind of cool to walk on it, to say you did.
+I mean, yeah, I’ve driven on the San Andreas Fault by living in the Bay, but that doesn’t replace walking on it.

 I’m glad I was able to see this leg of missions before I left NorCal.
-It was fun to experience with my Ma because for all the time that she lived in the Bay Area, she was never a tourist.
-Another fantastic memory about this trip is that she found a really nice statue of St. Anthony (who is next on the list of missions and my maternal grandmother’s favorite saint) at Mission Soledad.
+It was fun to experience with my Ma because she lived in the Bay Area; she was never a tourist.
+Another fantastic memory about this trip is that she found St. Anthony’s lovely statue (who is next on the list of missions and my maternal grandmother’s favorite saint) at Mission Soledad.
 It was made in Italy, and Mom talked the gift shop lady down something like $10 because of some dings.
 I need to learn her haggling ways.
-It sits on our garden shrine now.
+It sits in our garden shrine now.